wisniewski94/llemonstack/docs/NOTES.md

 **Code:**

+- [ ] Rework Relayer to not instantiate InterfaceRelay, provide it during init

+  - [ ] Create InkRelayer

 - [ ] Add verbose logging to each log level? or just to debug

 - [ ] Replace silent option in scripts with relayer logging